industrial-edge/upload-app-to-iem-with-iectl/docs/installation.md

     ```

 **Important Notes:**\
-*- Use the production [docker-compose.prod.yml](../src/app/docker-compose.prod.yml) file for the COMPOSE_PATH variable* \
+*- Use the production [docker-compose.prod.yml](../src/app/docker-compose.prod.yml) file with **Absolute Path** for the COMPOSE_PATH variable* \
-*- App ID can be found in IEM under "My Projects -> Application Details -> Show Keys"*
+*- App ID can be found in IEM under "My Projects -> Application Details -> Show Keys"*\
+*- Setting IE_SKIP_CERTIFICATE environmental variable will skip the certificates check by your server and therefore use this in trusted environment only!*

 3. When you are finished with modifying shell script, you can start the shell script to trigger the upload process by running this command: